seontechnologies/seon-ios-sdk-public/README.md

 # Changelog
+## 5.3.0
+- Added VPN detection logic and the related response field:
+  - `vpn_state` Returns the vpn connection state of the device.
+The possible return values are:
+    - `"UNKNOWN"`
+    - `"CONNECTED"`
+    - `"NOT_CONNECTED"`
+- Added proxy detection logic and the following related response fields:
+  - `proxy_state` Returns the proxy connection state of the device.
+The possible return values are:
+    - `"UNKNOWN"`
+    - `"CONNECTED"`
+    - `"NOT_CONNECTED"`
+  - `proxy_address` Returns a String value of the connected proxy's host address followed by the port.
+The value can be null if no proxy connection has been found.
+Example value: `"111.11.11.11:8008"`
+  - Internal changes for upcoming features.
 ## 5.2.0
 - Added GeoLocation feature, the SDK now optionally can retrieve the device's location.
 See the documentation about how to use it.
 - Internal performance improvements and changes for upcoming features